timojuez/hificon/README.md

 ### Free High Freedelity for Your Computer

 ## Features
-- Hificon icon*: Master volume control tray icon
+- HiFiCon icon*: Master volume control tray icon
 - Mouse and keyboard volume key support*
 - Amplifier notifications screen overlay: no need to connect a display to your amp's HDMI out
 - Automatic amplifier discovery*
 - Automatic power control*
-	- Switching the amplifier on when sound starts playing
+	- Switching the amplifier on when sound starts playing**
 	- Switching the amplifier off when sound stops or computer shuts down/suspends
 - HiFiSh HiFi Shell: Send custom commands to the amp and program your own hifi script
 - Compatibility: Needs only the amp's telnet interface